sled-group/compute-guide/whistler/remote-desktop.md

 mv ~/.vnc/xstartup ~/.vnc/xstartup.bak
 ```

-If it does not exist, create it:
+If it does not exist, create it and set its permission:

 ```
 cd ~
 mkdir .vnc
 cd .vnc
 touch xstartup
+chmod 700 xstartup
 ```
 Then add the following lines to it (via `nano` or `vim`):
 ```